Avian Influenza (H5N1)

 Real-Time RT-Polymerase Chain Reaction

-Avian Influenza Testing for suspect cases of highly pathogenic avian influenza (H5N1) are available from the MSPHL only if indicated after a case investigation has been initiated.
+Avian Influenza Testing for suspect cases of highly pathogenic avian influenza (H5N1) or influenza A (H7N9) is available from the MSPHL only if indicated after a case investigation has been initiated.
 Refer to the Department of Health and Senior Service's (DHSS) Pandemic Influenza website, for instructions and to report any suspect case of avian influenza to DHSS.
-Note: primary point of contact is Eddie Hedrick, Emerging Infections Coordinator (573-882-9881/(800) 392-0272)
+Note: primary point of contact is the Bureau of Communicable Disease Control and Prevention (573-751-6113 or 800-392-0272).

 Test Request Form(s)